mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-20.md

 # Notes

--> Inversion of Control occurs when we hand over the control of function execution to another function (like a callback), making the code prone to errors and harder to manage.
+-> Inversion of Control occurs when we hand over the control of function execution to another function, making the code prone to errors and harder to manage.

--> Promises and async/await help regain control by ensuring consistent execution, reducing callback-related issues, and making asynchronous code more readable.
+-> Promises & async/await help regain control by ensuring consistent sequential execution, reducing callback-related issues, and making asynchronous code more readable.

 -> By using these modern techniques, we can eliminate callback hell and write more maintainable code.